 - Keep the balls aside to use later.

 How to assemble Kachori

-- Take a portion of the dough and roll it between your palm to make balls of around 2 inch diameter then press it between your palms of both hand to from a circle.
+- Take a portion of the dough and roll it between your palm to make balls of around 2-inch diameter then press it between your palms of both hands to form a circle.

 - Start increasing the size of the circle pressing it between your finger and thumb.
 You can also use a rolling pin to flatten it.
-Form a circle of around 3.5 inch to 4 inch diameter.
-Now take the circular dough on your palm and fold your finger slightly to form a basket like structure from the circular dough.
+Form a circle of around 3.5 inches to 4-inch diameter.
+Now take the circular dough on your palm and fold your finger slightly to form a basket-like structure form the circular dough.

-- Flatten the top, then, gently roll the kachori with rolling pin to form a circle of around 3 to 3.5 inch diameter and 1/2 inch thickness.
+- Flatten the top.
+Then, gently roll the kachori with a rolling pin to form a circle of around 3 to 3.5-inches diameter and 1/2 inch thickness.

 - Stuff and prepare rest kachori this way and keep them covered with a moist muslin cloth so that they do not dry up.